apache/skywalking-website/content/blog/e2e-design/index.md

 - `--actual`: the actual data file;
 - `--expected`: the expected data file;
 - `--query`: the query to get the actual data, will be executed in command `swctl`;
-  > the `--query` option will get the output into a temporary file and use the `--actual` under the hood;
+  > The `--query` option will get the output into a temporary file and use the `--actual` under the hood;

 ### Cleanup